 The Report argues that law students should engage in continuous, self-directed learning.
 So here are some suggestions to help you plan your own self-directed learning to supplement what you learn in law school.

-Understand Why You Need to Continuously Need to Learn
+Understand Why You Need to Continuously Learn

 Lawyers always have needed to keep learning.
 Each client brings new facts.
 Courts and legislatures continue to produce new law.
 Procedures and techniques evolve.
 Lawyers’ ongoing need to learn is reflected in continuing legal education requirements you may need to comply with.
 So you will need to be a learning machine throughout your career.